← Blog

 Dimension Day One Jottii

-End-to-end encryption Optional, paid Default, free
+End-to-end encryption Optional, paid Default, no upgrade

 Master key location Day One servers (without E2EE) / device (with E2EE) Device only, always